GaloisInc/cryptol/CONTRIBUTING.md

 ## Stackage

-On the Jenkins machines, we `cp stackage.config cabal.config` before building in order to build against a Stackage LTS snapshot (updated periodically).
+On the Jenkins machines, we `cp cabal.GHCNNN.config cabal.config` before building in order to build against a Stackage LTS snapshot (updated periodically).
 This is to ensure compatibility with downstream dependencies that rely on Stackage for their stability.
 We do not have `cabal.config` in place by default, though, so developers can use different versions of the compiler.

 ## Running tests